Cueva de los Verdes

 Pets not allowed, except for guide dogs.

 We recommend you wear comfortable clothing and shoes with rubber soles to avoid slipping.
 The temperature inside the cave is very pleasant, around 18º C all year round.
 You will therefore not feel cold.

 Remember this is a cave.
 Ask any questions you may have at the entrance.

-Concerts at the Auditorium in Cueva de los Verdes
+Auditorium Cueva de los Verdes

 The auditorium in Cueva de los Verdes is one of the most outstanding spots in Lanzarote to hold different genre concerts, solo artist and duet performances, as well as experimental performances.
 The venue is up-close and personal, in the unique surrounding of a volcanic cave, with a temperature and sound effects caused by the conditions within the cave, detailed lighting and a stage that is close to the audience, making every performance an inspiring combination of art and nature.